 Purpose and engagement

-Today, professionals and especially the young professionals, need something more than a paycheck at the end of the month.
+Today’s professionals, and especially young professionals, need something more than a paycheck at the end of the month.
 They need to feel proud of what they are doing and know their efforts contribute meaningfully to a company whose values they share.

 With this in mind, it is not particularly surprising to hear that 80 percent of people ages 13 to 25 want to work for a company concerned about its impact on and contribution to society.
 This data does, however, constitute an alarm bell for companies who still see CSR as a simple resource, or even a necessary evil.
 The best talent, capable of committing to leading a company and achieving great things, requires its efforts serve a purpose greater than business objectives—a nonfinancial purpose.